 We further investigated the exact structure of these regulatory triplets.
 The most common one is the well-understood feed-forward loop (FFL).
 In this case, MYC regulates both another TF and a common target of both MYC and that TF (Figure 3 C).
 Since MYC amplification is a major determinant of many cancers, understanding which TFs appear to further amplify its effects may yield insights for efforts aimed at MYC inhibition16.
 Most of these FFLs we observed involve well-known MYC partners such as MAX and MXL1.
 However, we also discovered many involve NRF1.
 Upon further examination, we found that that the MYC-NRF1 FFL relationships were mostly coherent, i.e., "amplifying" in nature.
 We further studied these FFLs by organizing them into logic gates, in which the two TFs act as inputs and the target gene expression represents the output17.
 We show that most of these gates follow either an OR or MYC-always-dominant logic gate.
 Thus, the ENCODE regulatory network not only identifies key cancer regulators, but also demonstrates how they work in combination with other regulators.

-We also analyzed the RBP-network derived from eCLIP data and found key regulators associated with cancer.
+We also analyzed the ENCODEC RBP-network and found key regulators associated with cancer.
 For example, the ENCODE eCLIP profile for the RBP SUB1 has peaks enriched on the 3’UTR regions of genes, and the predicted targets of SUB1 were significantly up-regulated in many cancer types (Fig. 3C).
 As an RBP, SUB1 has not previously been associated with cancer, so we sought to validate its role.
 Knocking down of SUB1 in HepG2 cells significantly down-regulated its targets (Fig. 3D), and the decay rate of SUB1 targets is significantly lower than non-targets (see supplement).
 Moreover, we found that the up-regulation of SUB1 targets is correlated with a poorer patient survival in some cancer types, such as lung cancer (Fig. 3D).
 These results suggest that SUB1 may have an oncogenic role.

-We further analyzed the overall regulatory network by systematically arranging it into a hierarchy (Fig 4).
+We further analyzed the overall TF regulatory network by systematically arranging it into a hierarchy (Fig 4).
 Here, TFs are placed on different levels such that those in the middle tend to regulate TFs at the bottom and, in turn, are more regulated by top-level18.
 In the hierarchy, we found that the top-layer TFs not only enriched in cancer associated-genes but also more significantly drive differential gene expressions in tumors.

-Extensive rewiring events in the regulatory network
+Measuring extensive rewiring events in cell-type specific TF regulatory networks

-For the top-tier cell types with numerous TF ChIP-seq experiments, we constructed cell-type-specific regulatory networks and compared them with networks built from their paired normal cell types.
+For the top-tier cell types with numerous TF ChIP-seq experiments, our EN-CODEC resource contains cell-type-specific regulatory networks for several cancer types, which enables direct comparison with networks built from their paired normal cell types.
 We proposed the concept of a “composite normal” by reconciling multiple related normal cell types (see supplement).
 The pairings -- relating cancerous cell lines to specific tumors and then matching them to normal cell types -- are approximate in nature.
 However, many of these pairings have been widely used in the literature before (see supplement).
 Furthermore, they leverage the extensive functional characterization assays in ENCODE to provide us with a novel opportunity to directly understand the regulatory alterations in cancer.